Right to Know Act

 Members of the public may also file a complaint by forwarding a written statement, signed by the complainant, to the Office of the President, Cape Fear Community College, 411 N. Front Street, Wilmington, North Carolina.
 CFCC will not entertain complaints that are not in writing or which are anonymous, nor will it consider complaints sent electronically or through facsimile transmission.
 The President, or the President’s designee, may require further information from the complainant and may seek information from appropriate college offices, as needed, to respond to the complaint.

 Cape Fear Community College has an online incident reporting system where students, employees, and/or visitors of the College may file a grievance, complaint, report concerns such as code of conduct violations, Title IX or sexual misconduct, concerning or threatening behavior, etc. This incident report can be located through the Office of Student Affairs webpage.

 Requirements for Graduation

-To receive an Associate Degree, Diploma, or Certificate, a student must maintain satisfactory grades in all laboratory and class subjects and a cumulative grade point average of at least 2.00 (students must earn a minimum of 25 percent of credit hour requirements at Cape Fear Community College.
+To receive an Associate Degree, Diploma, or Certificate, a student must maintain satisfactory grades in all laboratory and class subjects and a cumulative grade point average of at least 2.0.
+Students must earn a minimum of 25 percent of credit hour requirements at Cape Fear Community College.
 Credit for Prior learning credit cannot count towards the 25% requirement.

 Intent to Graduate

-Candidates for graduation must file an Intent to Graduate online for Associate Degrees and Diplomas.
+Candidates for graduation must file an Intent to Graduate online for Degrees, Diplomas, and Certificates.
 At that time, candidates will also complete the Graduating Student Opinion Survey.
 Deadlines to file the Intent to Graduate are:

-Commencement exercises are held following the spring semester and at the end of the summer session.
+Commencement exercises are held following the spring semester (May) and at the end of the summer session (August).

 Students who graduate in December are invited to participate in the May commencement exercises.